How to reduce operational costs without AI hype

 Month 3?
 This is where it gets interesting.
 You’ve documented enough to see patterns.
 Suddenly you realize five departments do the same task differently.
 Standardize it, save 20%.

 Month 6?
 Now you’re cooking.
 25-30% reduction is normal.
-Not because you’ve transformed everything, but because you finally understand your operations enough to optimize them.
+Not because you’ve transformed everything, but because you finally understand your operations enough to improve them.

 The catch?
-You need to actually start.
-Most companies spend 6 months “preparing to optimize.”
+You need to start.
+Most companies spend 6 months “preparing to improve.”
 That’s backwards.
-Document first, optimize as you go.
+Document first, improve as you go.

 Should I use AI or automation to reduce costs?